fatty1380/rfx-stack/DOCUMENTATION.md

 The inital state can be dynamically updated using **fetchData**:

 For fetching specific data on specific pages (rendered both on the server and client), we use a `static fetchData({ store, params, query })` inside our react containers in`/src/shared/containers/*`.
-It passes the stores, and react-router params and query for the current location.
+It passes the stores, and react-router-dom params and query for the current location.

 ```javascript
 class Home extends Component {